symfony/symfony-docs/routing.rst

     +-------------+---------------------------------------------------------+

 The other command is called ``router:match`` and it shows which route will match the given URL.
-It's useful to find out why some URL is not executing the controller action that you expect:
+It is useful to find out why some URL is not executing the controller action that you expect:

 .. code-block:: terminal